publiccodenet/about/activities/communication/pitching.md

 * No, philanthropists can give money, and sit on an advisory committee, but only members (publicly owned organizations) can vote in the general assembly or appoint the board of directors
 * No, we also don't do work for hire; you can't pay the Foudnation to do work

-Is now the right time and palce?
+Is now the right time and place?
 What about incumbent vendors?

 * we'll have to see, but the idea is that we'll work with the vendors to get them more work as more public organizations start using the same codebase

 Why are you an association when you're called a Foundation?

 * Foundations can be bought out and subverted by corporate interests, this form of association cannot be.
 * The Foundation for Public Code is registered as an association because this structure was the best fit for our goals under Dutch law.

-Our goals are:
+As a reminder, our goals are:

 * to stay member owned in perpetuity (and the only wholly publicly owned organizations can be members)
 * to make it hard for a corporate interest to dominate the Foundation for Public Code (so we can't 'sell out')

 Read more about [why we're an association named a foundation](https://github.com/publiccodenet/blog/issues/36).